 Even if you visit the same fueling station regularly, it’s possible to get bad gas in your vehicle.
 That’s why it’s important to know the symptoms of bad gas in your car and understand the steps to repair the situation.

-In this guide, we discuss all of these symptoms.
-Furthermore, we show you how to resolve the situation and give you tips to avoid bad gas.
+In this guide, I discuss all of these symptoms.
+Furthermore, I show you how to resolve the situation and give you tips to avoid bad gas.

 Here is a more detailed list of the most common signs of bad gas in your car to look for: